Zika fever: Microcephaly and other infant disorders

 The first cases of birth defects linked to Zika in Colombia and in Panama were reported in March 2016.
 In the same month, researchers published a prospective cohort study that found profound impacts in 29 percent of infants of mothers infected with Zika, some of whom were infected late in pregnancy.
 This study did not suffer from some of the difficulties of studying Zika: the study followed women who presented to a Rio de Janeiro clinic with fever and rash within the last five days.
-The women were then tested for Zika using PCR, then the progress of the pregnancies were followed using ultrasound.
+The women were then tested for Zika using PCR, and then the progress of the pregnancies was followed using ultrasound.

 Guillain–Barré syndrome

 A high rate of the autoimmune disease Guillain–Barré syndrome (GBS), noted in the French Polynesia outbreak, has also been found in the outbreak that began in Brazil.
-Laboratory analysis found Zika infections in some patients with GBS in Brazil, El Salvador, Suriname and Venezuela, and the WHO declared on 22 March 2016 that Zika appeared to be "implicated" in GBS infection and that if the pattern was confirmed it would represent a global public health crisis.
+Laboratory analysis found Zika infections in some patients with GBS in Brazil, El Salvador, Suriname, and Venezuela, and the WHO declared on 22 March 2016 that Zika appeared to be "implicated" in GBS infection and that if the pattern was confirmed it would represent a global public health crisis.

 Research

 Mechanism

-Early in the 2015–16 Zika virus epidemic, research was begun to better understand how Zika virus causes microcephaly and other neurological disorders.
+Early in the 2015–16 Zika virus epidemic, research was begun to understand how the Zika virus causes microcephaly and other neurological disorders.
 However, with the 2019 election of Jair Bolsonaro in Brazil, who cut funding for research, and the emergence of the COVID-19 pandemic in early 2020, most Zika-related research projects were abandoned or reduced.

 It may involve infection of the primary neural stem cells of the fetal brain, known as neural progenitor cells.
 The main roles of brain stem cells are to proliferate until the correct number is achieved, and then to produce neurons through the process of neurogenesis.
 Zika proteins NS4A and NS4B have also been shown to directly suppress neurogenesis.
 Infection of brain stem cells can cause cell death, which reduces the production of future neurons and leads to a smaller brain.
 Zika also appears to have an equal tropism for cells of the developing eye, leading to high rates of eye abnormalities as well.

 In addition to inducing cell death, infection of neural progenitor cells may alter the process of cell proliferation, causing a depletion in the pool of progenitor cells.
 A large number of cases of microcephaly have been associated with inherited gene mutations, and specifically with mutations that lead to dysfunction of the mitotic spindle.
-There is some evidence that Zika virus may directly or indirectly interfere with mitotic function, this may play a role in altering cell proliferation.
+There is some evidence that the Zika virus may directly or indirectly interfere with mitotic function, which may play a role in altering cell proliferation.

 Another line of research considers that Zika, unlike other flaviviruses, may target developing brain cells after it crosses the placenta, and considers the resulting damage likely to be the result of inflammation as a byproduct of the immune response to the infection of those cells.